Kubernetes requires a new approach to continuous delivery

 When moving to Kubernetes, many would default to Jenkins for CI/CD.
 After all, teams are already familiar with it.

 In choosing K8S you are likely looking to benefit from consistency and repeatability that typically comes with an opinionated standard.
 Jenkins, maybe a standard, but is the opposite of opinionated.
-Most Jenkins instances are snowflakes, comprised of multiple, poorly polished plug-ins.
+Jenkins instances are often snowflakes comprised of many diverse plug-ins.
 Lack of consistency in build process is the #1 complaint of Jenkins users.
 Failing to reboot your build and deployment infrastructure with an opinionated Kubernetes native system kills the very benefits one looks to achieve when standardizing on Kubernetes.

 Container-Native Best Practices